major196512/multi-machine-tutorial.pytorch/README.md

 ```

 ### Other Machines
-In other machines, you clarify `machine-rank` within the range of 1~(num_machine-1).
-And you must set `dist-ip` and `dist-port` arguments which is the same with main machine values.
+In other machines, you clarify `machine-rank` and must set `dist-ip` and `dist-port` arguments which is the same with main machine values.

 ```bash
 CUDA_VISIBLE_DEVICES='0,1' python -m src.tools.check_dist --num-gpu 2 --num-machine 2 --machine-rank 1 --dist-ip xxx.xxx.xxx.xxx --dist-port xxxxx